oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/README.md

 ## Extra Features

-- **Multi-format Document Support:** Upload and process PDFs, TXTs, and TXT.GZ files.
+- **Multi-format Document Support:** Upload and process PDFs and TXTs files.
 - **Text Chunking:** Efficiently splits large texts into manageable chunks for better processing.
 - **Vector Store Creation:** Uses FAISS to create a vector store of document embeddings.
 - **Conversational Interface:** Enables users to interact with the documents through natural language queries.